ylhz/tf_to_pytorch_model/README.md

 # Note !

-1. Model output without aux_logits.
-2. Model input is best specified as required, otherwise errors may occur.
+Model input is best specified as required, otherwise errors may occur.